-Your Committee would report that, of the seven petitioners, three have left the University and two have withdrawn their names from the petition.
-Two of the patron-
+Your Committee would report that of the seven petitioners three have left the University and two have withdrawn their names from the petition.
+Two of the patronesses, Miss Helen Culver and Mrs. W. I. Thomas, have declined to serve and have expressed their regret that they did not earlier understand the full significance of the project.

+Your Committee would recommend (1) that the request be

+The Styles Control of the Control of the Styles of the Styles of the Styles
-Your Committee would recommend (1) that the request be laid upon the table; (2) that no similar requests be granted until some of the problems now engrossing the attention of the women be more nearly solved and until it be evident that there is a general demand for the fraternity system from a considerable body of the students, indorsed by the women of the Faculty; (3) that the present request, together with those already informally received by Miss Talbot, receive the first attention if in the future the system should be introduced.

-In June, 1897, the following action was taken by the Board:

-1. That the petitioners be notified that the Council does not deem it expedient to grant their request; and

-2. That no similar requests be granted until some of the problems now engrossing the attention of the women be more nearly solved, and until it be evident that there is a general demand for the fraternity system from a considerable body of the students, indorsed by the women of the Faculty.
+-6laid upon the table; (2) that no similar requests be granted until some of the problems now engrossing the attention of the women be more nearly solved and until it be evident that there is a general demand for the fraternity system from a considerable body of the students, endorsed by the women of the Faculty; (3) that the present request together with those already informally received by Miss Talbot receive the first attention if in the future the system should be introduced.
+In June, 1897, the following action was taken by the Board: 1.
+That the petitioners be notified that the Council does not deem it expedient to grant their request; and 2.
+That no similar requests be granted until some of the problems now engrossing the attention of the women be more nearly solved, and until it be evident that there is a general demand for the fraternity system from a considerable body of the students, endorsed by the women of the Faculty.
 3. That the present request, together with those already informally received by Dean Talbot, receive the first attention if in the future the system should be introduced.

-This action showed that, although Mrs. Palmer's official connection with the University had ended two years previously, her convictions were shared by many of the Faculty.
+This action showed that, although Mrs. Palmer's official connection with the University had ended two years previously, her convictions were shared by many of the faculty.
 Nevertheless, the question would not down.
 To a great many persons, even to members of the University, the situation seemed to mean discrimination against women.
-Accordingly, in June, 1897, the following communication was received by me:

-The following communication of the University Council to the Board of Student Organizations, etc., was received by the Board of Student Organizations, etc., and adopted, and the reference voted, at its meeting of June 5, 1897:

-The Council requests the Board of Student Organizations, etc., to refer to the women officers for further consideration the question of the introduction of women fraternities and their adaptation to the house life among the women.
+Accordingly, in June, 1897, the following communication was received by me: The following communication of the University Council to the Board of Student Organizations, etc. was received by the Board of Student Organizations, etc. and adopted, and the reference voted, at its meeting of June 5, 1897: The Council requests the Board of Student Organizations, etc. to refer to the women officers for further consideration the question of the introduction of women fraternities and their adaptation to the house life among the women.
 It was also voted that the women officers be requested to report on this and similar matters referred to it at the December meeting of the Board.
 It was a considerable time before the matter reached the Board of Student Organizations and could be referred to the women as directed.
 Their reply follows: